 LAND is a non-fungible digital asset maintained in an Ethereum smart contract.
 LAND is divided into parcels that are referenced using unique x,y cartesian coordinates.
 Each LAND token includes a record of its coordinates, its owner, and a reference to a content description file or parcel manifest that describes and encodes the content the owner wishes to serve on his or her land.

+You can visit the Decentraland Marketplace to browse through all of the available LANDs or Estates of LAND that are currently for sale.
 On December 15th, 2017, we held our first LAND auction, called the Terraform Event, to distribute the first parcels of LAND to the community.
 The auction concluded in January 2018 and LAND tokens have been distributed to participants.

-Land within Decentraland is represented by non-fungible LAND tokens (meaning that each is unique and cannot be replicated) that track ownership on the Ethereum blockchain.
+LAND within Decentraland is represented by non-fungible LAND tokens (meaning that each is unique and cannot be replicated) that track ownership on the Ethereum blockchain.
 Owning LAND within Decentraland is akin to owning any other unique, crypto asset like CryptoKitties or CryptoPunks, however you will be able to use your LAND within Decentraland to build three dimensional spaces and applications.
 LAND is built on our ERC721 standard, making it a digital asset that can be traded with other users, like other digital assets.

 Like CryptoKitties and CryptoPunks, LAND is a non-fungible digital asset.
-To ensure that the value of land parcels remains stable, the amount of land in Decentraland corresponds to the fixed, total amount of MANA.
+To ensure that the value of LAND parcels remains stable, the amount of land in Decentraland corresponds to the fixed, total amount of MANA.